Epic 15

 Description

-We listen to our clients’ suggestions and after 5 years of production with direct client input and feedback, we went to work on taking the Perfect SET 15 to an entirely upgraded sound and level of performance.
+Furthermore, we listen to our clients’ suggestions.
+After 5 years of production with direct client input and feedback, we went to work on taking the Perfect SET 15 to an entirely upgraded sound and level of performance.
+The Tekton Design Epic 15 elevates the Perfect SET concept to a whole new level.
+Our patented mid-range tweeter array will deliver unparalleled sonic performance – smooth, lifelike, and breathtakingly detailed; i.e., perfect midrange.
 The bass is big and bold, yet refined.
-Crutchfield has 355 loudspeakers to pick from, and they have nothing close to this – nothing!
-Audio Advisor faces the same challenge.
-This is an audiophile-grade 15″ woofer loudspeaker system that delivers exceptional audio fidelity with refined, well-balanced, powerful sound at a price anyone can afford.
+Crutchfield has 355 loudspeakers to pick from, and they have nothing close to the Epic 15’s performance at anywhere near its price tag – nothing!
+Audio Advisor and Amazon face an identical challenge.
+This is an audiophile-grade loudspeaker system that delivers exceptional audio fidelity with refined, well-balanced, powerful sound at a price anyone can afford.
 Our patented midrange technology is spot-on perfect, delivered through our patented tweeter array with a total moving mass of 1.8 grams.
-This patented array contributes to the overall frequency response starting at 190 Hz and the crossover frequency is 320Hz.
+This patented array contributes to the overall frequency response starting at 190 Hz, and the crossover frequency is 320Hz.
 Nothing on earth is built like this, and it sounds unlike anything else!
 Imagine an electrostatic panel speaker system with 90% lower mass that can hit high SPLs – that’s what we do.

-- Proprietary controlled directivity – acoustically superior proprietary polygon-oriented radiator high frequency array.
-This array disperses a precisely focused acoustical power pattern of that of a horn or waveguide without the audible ringing influence of horn flare walls constraining the soundwave for acoustically superior mid-range high frequency performance
+Proprietary controlled directivity: Acoustically superior proprietary polygon-oriented radiator high-frequency array.
+This array disperses a precisely focused acoustical power pattern like that of a horn or waveguide without the audible ringing influence of horn flare walls constraining the soundwave for acoustically superior mid-range high-frequency performance.

 - 95dB 2.83V@1m sensitivity